janickweberpals/imputation-ps-workflows/chapters/subgroup_analysis.html.md

   ) |>
   # we simplify and assume a binary Asian/non-Asian race covariate where Asian is the reference group
   mutate(dem_race = ifelse(dem_race == "Asian", 0, 1))

-covariates_for_ps <- setdiff(covariates_for_ps, "dem_race")
 ```
 :::

 ## Moderator covariate

-In this example, we assume heterogeneous treatment effect by sex and we aim to assess the average treatment effect among the treated for female and male patients separately.
+In this example, we assume heterogeneous treatment effect by race and we aim to assess the average treatment effect among the treated for Asian (reference) and non-Asian patients.
 The effect size is time to all-cause mortality.
-In this dataset, sex is encoded with a binary covariate with 0 = female and 1 = male.
+In this dataset, race is encoded with a binary covariate with 0 = Asian and 1 = non-Asian.

 ::: {.cell}